orggue/adidas-zaragoza/advanced-kubernetes/02_resources.md

 ### Compressible Resource Guarantees

-Kubernetes only supports CPU at the moment
+Kubernetes only supports CPU at the moment.

-* Pods are guaranteed to get the amount of CPU they request
+* Pods are guaranteed to get the amount of CPU they request.
-* This isn't fully guaranteed today because cpu isolation is at the container level.
+* This isn't fully guaranteed today because CPU isolation is at the container level.
 Pod level cgroups will be introduced soon to achieve this goal.
 * Excess CPU resources will be distributed based on the amount of CPU requested.

 ----

 ### Compressible Resource Guarantees

 Example (1 vCPU available):
-* Container A requests 600 milli CPUs
+* Container A requests 600 milli CPUs.
-* Container B requests for 300 milli CPUs
+* Container B requests for 300 milli CPUs.
 * Both containers trying to use as much CPU as they can.
-Then the extra 100 milli CPUs will be distributed to A and B in a 2:1 ratio
+Then the extra 100 milli CPUs will be distributed to A and B in a 2:1 ratio.

 Pods will be throttled if they exceed their limit.
-If limit is unspecified, then the pods can use excess CPU when available.
+If limit is unspecified, pods can use excess CPU when available.

 ----

 ### Incompressible Resource Guarantees

-Kubernetes only supports memory at the moment
+Kubernetes only supports memory at the moment.

-* Pods will get the amount of memory they request, if they exceed their memory request, they could be killed (if some other pod needs memory)
+* Pods will get the amount of memory they request, if they exceed their memory request, they could be killed (if some other pod needs memory).
-* If pods consume less memory than requested, they will not be killed (except in cases where system tasks or daemons need more memory)
+* If pods consume less memory than requested, they will not be killed (except in cases where system tasks or daemons need more memory).

 When Pods use more memory than their limit, will be killed by the kernel.

 ----

 ### Quality of Service Classes
-Guaranteed: highest protection
+Guaranteed: highest protection.

 * request > 0 && limit == request